quephird/fun-with-query-expressions/index.md

 There are a few things that I do wonder about:

 * How does this sort of thing scale?
 How large can the sets of data be for these queries to be performant and/or not consume too much memory?
 * Is this otherwise something to seriously consider doing in a business context?
-I could definitely imagine it being useful to somehow enable users to be able to select from arbitrary source types (and do so safely somehow).
+I could definitely imagine it being useful to somehow enable users to be able to select from arbitrary source types (and do so safely).